The 10 Commandments of Gambling Addiction

 Unfortunately time doesn't heal all wounds, but there are healing techniques that might help you and others see the light.

-Prayer, either tied to religion or not, is an excellent form of healing and cleansing one can go through, and you don't have to pray to a deity.
+- Prayer, religious or secular, is an excellent form of healing one can go through.

 Curing your mind and thoughts isn't exclusive, and even if the ones you hurt never forgive, at least you'll be at peace with their decisions.